medined/perl-5-by-example/perl_5_by_example/files.md

 to each other.
 Instead, I tried to give you a feel for the many ways that files can be used.
 A entire book can be written on the different ways to use files.
 But, you now know enough to create any kind of file that you might need.

-<P>Chapter 10, "<A href="ch10.htm">Regular
-Expressions</A>," covers the most difficult topics related to Perl.
+[](./regular-expressions.md), covers the most difficult topics related to Perl.
 In fact, Perl's regular expressions are one of the main reasons to learn the language.
 Few other languages will give you equivalent functionality.